gandersen101/spaczz/README.md

       'kwargs': {'predef': True}},
      {'label': 'ZIP',
       'pattern': '\\b(?:55554){s<=1}(?:[-\\s]\\d{4})?\\b',
+      'type': 'regex'},
+     {'label': 'BAND',
+      'pattern': [{'LOWER': {'FREGEX': '(converge){e<=1}'}}],
+      'type': 'token'},
+     {'label': 'BAND',
+      'pattern': [{'TEXT': {'FUZZY': 'Protest'}},
+       {'IS_STOP': True},
+       {'TEXT': {'FUZZY': 'Hero'}}],
-      'type': 'regex'}]
+      'type': 'token'}]

 ## Limitations

 Spaczz is written in pure Python and it's matchers do not currently utilize spaCy language vocabularies, which means following it's logic should be easy to those familiar with Python.
-However, this means spaczz components will run slower and likely consume more memory than their spaCy counterparts, especially as more patterns are added and documents get longer.
+However this means spaczz components will run slower and likely consume more memory than their spaCy counterparts, especially as more patterns are added and documents get longer.
 It is therefore recommended to use spaCy components like the EntityRuler for entities with little uncertainty, like consistent spelling errors.
 Use spaczz components when there are not viable spaCy alternatives.

-## Future State
+## Roadmap

+I am always open and receptive to feature requests but just be aware, as a solo-dev with a lot left to learn, development can move pretty slow.
+The following is my roadmap for spaczz so you can see where issues raised might fit into my current priorities.

+**High Priority**

+1. Bug fixes - both breaking and behavioral.
+Hopefully these will be minimal.
+2. Initial performance optimizations discussed in [#41](https://github.com/gandersen101/spaczz/issues/41).
+3. General ease-of-use enhancements.
+4. Enhanced error/warning handling and messaging.
+5. Building out Read the Docs.
+6. Profiling - hopefully to find "easy" performance optimizations.

+**Enhancements**

 1. API support for adding user-defined regexes to the predefined regex.
     1. Saving these additional predefined regexes as part of the SpaczzRuler will also be supported.
-2. Entity start/end trimming on the token level to prevent fuzzy matches from starting/ending with unwanted tokens, i.e. spaces/punctuation.
-Will support similar options as spaCy's matcher.
+2. Entity start/end trimming on the token level to prevent fuzzy and regex phrase matches from starting/ending with unwanted tokens, i.e. spaces/punctuation.

-Wishful thinking:
+**Long-Horizon Performance Enhancements**

-1. Having the fuzzy/regex matchers utilize spaCy vocabularies.
+1. Having spaczz matchers utilize spaCy vocabularies.
-2. Rewrite the fuzzy searching algorithm in Cython to utilize C speed.
+2. Rewrite the phrase and token searching algorithms in Cython to utilize C speed.
-3. Fuzzy/regex matching with token patterns along with phrase patterns.
+    1. Try to integrate closely with spaCy.

 ## Development